-The 3-2-1 Program offers free small group (3:1) tutoring from UF undergraduate and graduate education students who are enrolled in Integrated Reading Assessment and Instruction.
+The 3-2-1 Program offers free small group (3:1) tutoring from Findlay undergraduate and graduate education students who are enrolled in Integrated Reading Assessment and Instruction.

 The program is offered 3 different times through the year, with each session offering 10 tutoring sessions